Kim Dotcom: Involvement with Auckland mayor John Banks

-John Banks met Dotcom when he was Mayor of Auckland City.
+John Banks met Dotcom when Banks was Mayor of Auckland City.
 He asked Dotcom for help putting on a fireworks display in the city's harbour.
 Banks later attended a New Year's Eve party thrown by Dotcom at the city centre apartment of now bankrupt property developer David Henderson.
 He said it provided a great view of the fireworks display detonated over the Waitematā Harbour.
 Banks said he had advised Dotcom on how to obtain permission from the Overseas Investment Office to buy the Coatesville mansion.

-On 28 April 2012, Dotcom revealed he had donated $50,000 to John Banks' mayoralty campaign in 2010 and that Banks had asked him to split the donation in two, allowing the Banks campaign to claim them as anonymous by falling within the anonymous limit of $25,000.
+On 28 April 2012, Dotcom revealed he had donated $50,000 to John Banks' mayoral campaign in 2010 and that Banks had asked him to split the donation in two, allowing the Banks campaign to claim them as anonymous by falling within the anonymous limit of $25,000.
 In 2014, Banks was found guilty of filing a false electoral return, with evidence from Dotcom playing a major part in the case.
 This conviction was subsequently overturned on appeal following the discovery of new evidence, and a planned retrial was later cancelled and a verdict of acquittal entered.

 Among Dotcom's revelations was a phone call from Banks, thanking him for the contribution.
 Dotcom subsequently recorded a song titled Amnesia, which mocks John Banks and the controversy of Dotcom's donation to him.
 A poll in October 2012 found the New Zealand public had a more favourable view of Kim Dotcom than of Banks.